CyVerse-learning-materials/cyverse_mooc/step1.rst

        .. admonition:: Answer

-          Correct answer is False.
+          False.
 Tutorials are start-to-finish lessons on accomplishing certain analyses and tasks, while Platform Guides are in-depth guides of each CyVerse platform.

 ----